 The rating is based on the bank's standalone profile and factors in the strong and continued support from the GoI, which holds the majority shareholding in the bank.

 Outlook: Stable

-Stable outlook is considering expectation of bank's continued stable financial performance with gradual improvement in asset quality parameters and reduction in credit cost, which would improve the bank's overall profitability in the medium term while maintaining healthy capitalisation.
+Stable outlook reflects CARE Ratings' expectation that BOI would demonstrate a stable financial performance with gradual improvement in asset quality parameters and low credit costs, while maintaining healthy capitalisation.

 Detailed description of key rating drivers:

 Key strengths